Error-Resilient Fast Entangling Gates for Scalable Ion-Trap Quantum Processors: State-dependent kick implementation

 In the fast gate schemes considered in this work, we consider SDKs on individually addressed ions that couple to the axial motional modes of a quasi-uniform ion chain.
 Both aspects pose a challenge for long ion chains and trapping geometries with limited optical access.

-We propose that axial motion can be combined with individual addressing by using a pair tightly-focused Raman beams that are equally tilted from the RF null of the trap~\cite{putnamImpulsiveSpinmotionEntanglement2024}, as shown in Fig.~\ref{fig:RamanBeamGeometry}(a).
-If we assume the wavevectors of the two beams have equal magnitude -- i.e. $k\equiv |\mathbf{k}_1|=|\mathbf{k}_2|$ -- then the effective wavevector coupling to the axial modes of the trap is given by:
+We propose that axial motion can be combined with individual addressing by using a pair of tightly-focused Raman beams that are equally tilted from the RF null of the trap~\cite{putnamImpulsiveSpinmotionEntanglement2024}, as shown in Fig.~\ref{fig:RamanBeamGeometry}(c).
+If we assume the wavevectors of the two beams have equal magnitude -- i.e. $k\equiv |\bm{k}_1|=|\bm{k}_2|$ -- then the effective wavevector coupling to the axial modes of the trap is given by:

-where $\theta$ is the angle of the beams as shown in Figure \ref{fig:RamanBeamGeometry}(a).
+where $\theta$ is the angle of the beams as shown in Figure \ref{fig:RamanBeamGeometry}(c).
 In order for this approach to be compatible with long ion chains, the beam angle needs to be relatively small in order to prevent cross-talk with neighboring ions -- though this can be compensated by increasing the interion distance at the cost of a reduced axial trapping frequency (and by extension, increased gate times).
 For all the results presented in this work, we take the angle between the two beams to be $2\theta = 60^\circ$ such that the magnitude of the kick is equivalent to a single-photon transition, i.e. $k_{\rm eff}=k$.
+If the counter-propagating Raman beams are not equally tilted from the RF null of the trap there will be excitations to the radial motional modes of the ion chain, in addition to the axial modes.
+Specifically, for small beam angle misalignments, $\delta \theta \ll1$, we expect radial excitations $\eta_{r} \sim \eta\delta\theta$, which will contribute to the total gate infidelity with $\sim \eta_{r}^{2}$, meaning the gate will be insensitive to first-order angle errors.Future work will explore fast gate performance with off-axis SDKs that couple to both the radial and axial motion of the crystal.